Connect with us

 A working drawing also illustrates the openings of a building including doors, windows, and ventilators.
 Traditional work plans contain two-dimensional orthographic projections of a structure such as sections and elevations.

 (iii.)
-Section drawing: These are drawings of buildings in perspective.
-In other words, these are images of a building cut through an imaginary vertical plane.
+Section drawing: These are perspective drawings of buildings.
+The other way of defining them is that these are the pictures of a building cut through an imaginary vertical plane.

 Perspective drawings of buildings give a view through the spaces and surrounding components of a building – which may not be obvious on working drawings.